basho/basho_docs/source/languages/en/riakcs/cookbooks/Garbage-Collection.md

 keywords: [garbage, gc, deletion, cleanup]
 ---

-In Riak CS, any given named object bears multiple **versions** that are stored in the system at any given time.
-Each version of the object is accessible via an object manifest that includes a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier) for the version.
+In Riak CS, any named object bears multiple **versions** that are stored in the system at any given time.
+Each version of the object is accessible via an object manifest that includes a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier) for that version.

 At the system level, Riak CS attempts to have only one _active_ manifest for a named object at any given time, although multiple active manifests can coexist in some cases.
 It is important to note, however, that **only one active object manifest is available to users accessing Riak CS at any given time**.

 Garbage collection of object versions involves a variety of actions that can be divided into two essential phases: